Takakiriy/typrm/README.md

 In order to correctly determine the range to replace the setting value, typrm checks that the text with the setting value exists before replacing.

+## mutual-search command - search link sources and maintain the link relationship

+The mutual-search command is used to maintain the link relationships shown below.

+The `#search:` tag corresponds to the link source and indicates that detailed or related information can be searched and found.
+For example, if you are reading the content of Title 1 below and want to see some helpful information, you can find the line of `Title2 #keyword: example detail` by `example detail` keyword specified typrm search command.

+    Title1:
+        Contents:
+            Some information.
+        Reference:
+            Title2: #search: example detail

+    Title2:  #keyword: example detail
+        The related information.

+When changing the search keyword that has the above link relationship, if you does not make the keyword specified in the `#keyword:` tag and the keyword specified in the `#search:` tag the same keyword, or does not include all the keywords specified in the `#keyword:` tag in the part of the keywords specified in the `#search:` tag, the link will be broken.

+The mutual-search command searches not only the keywords specified in the `#keyword:` tag but also the keywords specified in the `#search:` tag.
+Change both the source and destination keywords found in this way.

+Before:

+    example.yaml:5:   Title2: #search: sample detail
+    example.yaml:7: Title2:  #keyword: sample detail

+After:

+    example.yaml:5:   Title2: #search: example detail
+    example.yaml:7: Title2:  #keyword: example detail

 ## where command - finds the definition of the setting (variable) value